HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-nvenc.markdown

 These operations all happen in parallel as the job progresses.
 As such, it is normal to see high (or even 100%) CPU utilisation even when using NVENC.

 It is also common, particularly on lower-end or older hardware, for the CPU to be a bottleneck which will cause lower than expected performance.
 To minimize this effect, disable any filters that you do not require.

+## Decoder Limitations

+HandBrake will automatically fallback to software decoding when any filter is enabled in the pipline.
+This includes the crop/scale filter.

 ## Advanced options